-Based on the maximum trunk length from the table, and requirements of your installation, select either the "Linear Network Configuration" or "T Network Configuration" from Figures 2-1 and 2-2 below.
+Based on the maximum trunk length from the table, and requirements of your installation, select either the "Linear Network Configuration" or "T Network Configuration".
+Examples are found in Figure 2 Linear Network Configuration and Figure 1 "T" Network Configuration below.
 Note that the "T" network configuration allows you to double the maximum allowable trunk length.

-Figure 2-1 Linear Network Configuration
+Figure 2 Linear Network Configuration

-Figure 2-2 "T" Network Configuration
+Figure 1 "T" Network Configuration